miguelamello/laravel-invoice-checker/README.md

 **2) Invoice Approval / Rejection**

 I was unable to find a complete Invoice Validation logic on the project sources.
 What I found was a kind of mocking regarding this.
-Maybe I miss something but I implemented the simple logic for Invoice Approval / Rejection.
+Maybe I did miss something but I implemented the simple logic for Invoice Approval / Rejection.

 ```